 Snow White and the seven channels - plus one

-When mentioning “color variant” it quickly becomes clear: there must be at least one other edition in addition to the white edition.
-And yes, Epos has also brought the GSX 300 onto the market with a black coating, but the two versions do not differ technically.
-The external sound card with the simple but elegant design is connected to the PC or gaming laptop via USB 2.0 - there is not much more in the box: the GSX 300, a cable and brief instructions.
-Because of the spartan equipment, experienced users know immediately: the setup is quick.
-Plug in the cable, ideally carry out a firmware update, search for, find and install software and the neat sound amplifier, which promises high-resolution sounds in 7.1 format, is already working.
+When mentioning "color variant" it quickly becomes clear: there must be at least one other edition in addition to the white edition.
+And yes, Epos also released the GSX 300 with a black finish, but the two versions are technically the same.
+The external sound card with the simple but very elegant design is connected to the PC or gaming laptop via USB 2.0 - there is not much more in the box: the GSX 300, a cable and brief instructions.
+Due to the spartan equipment, experienced users know immediately: the setup is quick.
+Plug in the cable, ideally carry out a firmware update, search for, find and install software and the neat sound amplifier is already working, promising high-resolution sounds in 7.1 format.

 Thought has been given to the design of the external sound card.
 First of all, it is the details that are convincing.
 The slightly upward-facing design enables quick and uncomplicated operation - which is necessary because the box is on the table when it is used.

 Otherwise the epic | Sennheiser GSX 300 minimalist: A button is used to switch between different sound profiles, a setting wheel with LED lighting enables volume control.
 In any case, the controls are easy to reach, not unimportant when things get hectic while gaming - or when watching a movie you suddenly realize that you have turned the volume up too high when you hear the explosions in your ears.

 The dates of the epic | Sennheiser GSX 300

 - Cable length: 1200 mm

 - Dimensions: 91 × 81 × 41 mm